caravancoop/rest-framework-auth-toolkit/demo/README.md

 This is a minimal Django project that shows how to use the package and helps checking if changes break usage.

+This app is also used by the automated tests.

 ## How to install

 Run this command once from the repository root: